jdtornow/challah/README.md

 ### Testing

-Challah is fully tested using Test Unit, Shoulda and Mocha.
+Challah is fully tested using RSpec.
 To run the test suite, `bundle install` then run:

-    rake test
+    rspec

 ## License